Myuan2019/SCEBE/README.md

 *2019/07/17*

 ## Instruction
-The main function in SCEBE package is scebe_sim which can fit a linear mixed effects model with four commonly used approaches including *lme* in R package 'lme4',*nebe* for naieve empirical Bayes estimation, *gallop* for GALLOP and *scebe* for the proposed two-step simultaneous correction method.
+SCEBE is a R package that conducts high-dimension Genome-Wide Association Study (GWAS) for dynamic traits.
+The main function in SCEBE package is scebe_sim.
+Four approaches are included in SCEBE: (1) lme in R package 'lme4' (standard approach), (2) nebe, representing naive empirical Bayes estimation (Londono et al. 2013 and Meirelles et al. 2013), (3) gallop, representing Genome-wide Analysis of Largescale Longitudinal Outcomes using Penalization (GALLOP) (Sikorska et al 2015), and scebe, representing the proposed two-step simultaneous correction method.

-The source codes and sample data are available at (http://github.com/Myuan2019/SCEBE)
+ The source codes and sample data are available at: http://github.com/Myuan2019/SCEBE

 ## Requirements